opendevstack/ods-pipeline/docs/adr/20220314-caching-build-tasks.md

 * With build skipping build tasks for which their working directory does not change can skip rebuilding and instead reuse their prior build outputs (if any) and other produced artifacts (see artifacts.adoc).

-* For build skipping to work as expected a build task must be have specify all directories which impact the builds in parameter `cache-sources`.
+* For build skipping to work as expected a build task must specify all directories outside of `working-dir` which impact the builds in parameter `build-extra-inputs`.
 In particular a build must not use any files of the repo outside these paths.
-You can disable build caching by setting `cache-sources` to an empty value which is the default.
+You can disable build caching by setting `cache-build` to `'false'`.

 * The build skipping cache directories are cleaned up by `ods-start` if they have not been used for 7 days or what you configure with the `ods-start`'s  parameter `cache-build-tasks-for-days`.